TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Introduction

-Inspired by the strong prediction and dynamic perception capabilities of VDMs, we introduce \textbf{TriVLA}, a unified Vision-Language-Action model to integrate the physical dynamics into general policy learning.
-As shown in Figure~\ref{sys}, TriVLA adopts a \textbf{triple-system compositional architecture} on the basis of the existing dual-system structure~\cite{bjorck2025gr00t, shi2025hi}.
-The System 2 vision-language module is a pre-trained Vision-Language Model (VLM) that processes the robot’s visual perception and language instruction to interpret the environment and understand the task goal.
-The System 3 Dynamics Perception Module is a versatile video diffusion model fine-tuned on large-scale human and robotic manipulation data collected from the internet~\cite{khazatsky2024droid, jin2024robotgpt, lu2024manigaussian}.
-This module focuses on developing a controllable video generation model to enhance predictive accuracy within the manipulation domain.
-Consequently, the downstream policy can implicitly acquire the inverse dynamics model~\cite{min2023trajectory, tian2024predictive} by monitoring the robot’s motions embedded in the predictive representation.
-This approach enables transfer of the video prediction model's generalization capabilities to robotic policies.
-Only a limited number of demonstrations are required to align the robot’s action space with the visual domain.
-Subsequently, the System 1 policy learning module, trained via action flow-matching, cross-attends to output tokens from Systems 2 and 3.
-It utilizes embodiment-specific encoders and decoders to manage variable state and action dimensions during motion generation.
-Motivated by recent progress in robot learning, the System 1 policy learning module predicts action sequences (action chunking) instead of single actions at each timestep.
+To bridge this gap, we introduce \textbf{TriVLA}, a unified Vision–Language–Action model that implements the episodic world model through a triple-system compositional architecture.
+Extending prior dual-system designs~\cite{bjorck2025gr00t, shi2025hi}, TriVLA explicitly integrates: \begin{itemize} \item System 2: Episodic Multimodal Perception, a pretrained VLM that interprets observations and instructions, summarizing task goals and contextual cues. \item System 3: Episodic Dynamics Perception, a video diffusion model fine-tuned on large-scale human and robotic manipulation datasets~\cite{khazatsky2024droid, jin2024robotgpt, lu2024manigaussian}, which encodes sequences of past states and predicts future scene trajectories, realizing episodic context accumulation. \end{itemize} Together, Systems 2 and 3 jointly compose the episodic world model, fusing descriptive multimodal grounding with predictive temporal modeling.
+This joint representation empowers Policy Learning (System 1) to flexibly adapt actions based on accumulated experiences and anticipated future dynamics.
+By continually monitoring motion sequences embedded within the episodic world representation, the downstream policy induces an implicit inverse-dynamics prior~\cite{min2023trajectory, tian2024predictive}.
+This facilitates the transfer of the generalization capabilities inherent in the episodic world model to the robotic policy, meaning that the robot requires only a limited number of demonstrations to align its action space with the visual domain.
+During training, System 1 utilizes action flow-matching and cross-attention mechanisms to integrate output tokens from both Systems 2 and 3.
+It adopts embodiment-specific encoders and decoders to manage variable state and action dimensions during motion generation.
+In addition, inspired by recent advances in robot learning, System 1 is designed to predict a chunk of actions rather than generating isolated actions at each timestep.

-The primary contribution of this paper is the introduction of a triple-system compositional architecture.
-This innovative framework integrates Vision-Language Models (VLMs) and Video Diffusion Models (VDMs) to support both high-level reasoning based on common knowledge and dynamic predictive representation through a world model.
-As illustrated in Figure~\ref{fig:teaser}, the proposed unified framework allows robots to handle significantly more complex prompts and endows them with long-horizon task execution capabilities.
-Although individual components of the triple-system, including the VLM and VDM modules, have been explored in previous studies, their integration is novel and facilitates unique functionalities.